J.P. Crawford Player Props: Mariners vs. Yankees

 - The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in the league.

-- The Yankees' 3.73 team ERA ranks sixth among all MLB pitching staffs.
+- The Yankees have a 3.74 team ERA that ranks sixth across all MLB pitching staffs.

-- Yankees pitchers combine to rank 14th in baseball in home runs allowed (60 total, 1.1 per game).
+- Yankees pitchers combine to rank 14th in baseball in home runs surrendered (61 total, 1.1 per game).

-- German gets the start for the Yankees, his 10th of the season.
-He is 2-3 with a 3.75 ERA and 49 strikeouts in 48 2/3 innings pitched.
+- Cortes makes the start for the Yankees, his 11th of the season.
+He is 4-2 with a 5.30 ERA and 53 strikeouts in 54 1/3 innings pitched.

-- His most recent appearance was on Tuesday, May 16 against the Toronto Blue Jays, when the righty went three scoreless innings without giving up a hit.
+- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing four earned runs while giving up five hits.

-- The 30-year-old has put up an ERA of 3.75, with 9.2 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .165 against him.
+- The 28-year-old has a 5.30 ERA and 8.8 strikeouts per nine innings in 10 games this season, while allowing a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.